|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2007

-As the first battery in action, its anti-aircraft fire contributed to the defense of Port Moresby helped to prevent more damage.
+As the first battery established to defend Port Moresby, the Tuaguba Hill Gun Battery was the only anti-aircraft defense between February 1942 until April 1942 when more batteries went into action.
 In wartime news reports, the battery claimed 43 enemy aircraft.
-In reality, the damage to enemy bombers was far less.
-Japanese reports often indicate anti-aircraft fire as 'severe' during the period this battery was the only one in operation, from February - April 1942.
+In reality, the damage inflicted to enemy bombers was far less.
+Japanese reports often indicate anti-aircraft fire as "severe" during the period this battery was the only one in operation.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|